jonathanwangjhu/health-it-visualization/README.md

 At the top of the GitHub project, replace the one-line description (i.e., replace "final-xxxx created by GitHub Classroom")

-At the top of the GitHub project, add a website link to your final work so people can access it directly from the CS.601.265 GitHub page.

 ## Design details